som-shahlab/ehr_ml/README.md

 Note: This repository requires bazel, poetry and a C++ compiler in order to function.
 Please read the poetry documentation for how to install/use this package.

-Further documentation is a TODO item.
+Further documentation will be coming soon.